selinaGit/SortNFiles/README.md

 Difficulty:
 The difficulty for this project is not to provide a solution.
 The most hard part is to provide a fastest solution.
 Java has many ways to implement read and write files, which way is the fast?
 Java has a few ways to implement concurrency, which way is the fastest way.
-Acutally, the answer will be different if the CPU, memory, disk bandwidth data size and data location.
+Actually, the answer will be different if the CPU, memory, disk bandwidth data size and data location.
 There are a lot discussion on this topic.
 A couple of graphs from articles listed at Reference below.
 ```